 The Consortium leases facilities located at 312 W. Michigan Avenue in Mt.
 Pleasant, Michigan from Michigan Building, Inc. The lease commenced September 30, 2012; however the lease expired on September 30, 2017.
-The Consortium has been continuing the lease on a month to month basis.
-The base monthly lease payments are \$1,957.15 with a 1.5% annual rent escalation.
-In 2017, the monthly rent was \$2,046.54.
+The Consortium has been continuing the lease on a month-to-month basis.
+The base monthly lease payments were \$1,957 with a 1.5% annual rent escalation.
+In 2019 the monthly rent was \$2,047.

 The Consortium leases facilities located at 122 North Mill Street in Saint Louis, Michigan from Coty Properties, LLC.
 The lease commenced November 1, 2017 and will expire on October 31, 2019.
-The monthly lease payments are \$450.
+The monthly lease payments were \$450 until the Consortium continued the lease on a month-to-month basis.
+Starting November 1, 2019 the lease payments increased to \$485 a month.

 The Consortium leases facilities located at lower level, Room C of the Pere Marquette District Library at 185 E. 4th Street in Clare, Michigan from the Pere Marquette Library.
 In lieu of cash payment of rent, the Lessee agrees to offer ten hours per month of video services and editing to help promote library events and activities and to expand technology literacy to the community.
-The value of these services is \$2,500.
+The value of these services is \$2,250.
 Video production revenue is recorded equal to the lease payments provided for the lease.